fvilmos/gesture_detector/README.md

 </h1>
 </table>

-The flow of the detection and classifications, starts with low level filtering (sik color detector), followed by a contour selector.
+The flow of the detection and classifications, starts with low level filtering (skin color detector), followed by a contour selector.
 The role of the contour selector is to identify the regions of interest (ROI) where the object for classification can be found.
 Image patches like below are collected and stored in directories for a database creation.
-Images are normalized before saveings, to otain better detection performance.
+Images are normalized before saveings, to obtain better detection performance.
 <table>
 <h1 align="left">
 <tr>